Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 Visit a cooking or baking course

 Viennese cuisine is seasoned with the ingredients of the imperial and royal monarchy and sweetened with the famous Viennese pastries and cakes.
-The best way to become familiar with Viennese cuisine is to learn how to prepare it yourself - for example, at Wrenkh Kochsalon or Andante.
+The best way to become familiar with Viennese cuisine is to learn how to prepare it yourself.
+Roll up your sleeves, for example, at Wrenkh Kochsalon or Andante.

 You do not want to cook yourself?
 No problem!